dv297/gatsby-blog/content/blog/2020-04-13/building-custom-jest-runner-for-salesforce-apex-tests.md

 ---
-path: '/building-custom-jest-runner-for-salesforce-apex-tests'
+path: "/building-custom-jest-runner-for-salesforce-apex-tests"
-date: '2020-04-13'
+date: "2020-04-13"
-title: 'Building a Custom Jest Runner for Salesforce Apex Tests'
+title: "Building a Custom Jest Runner for Salesforce Apex Tests"
 description: "Creating a proof of concept showing what it might be like to run Salesforce Apex tests using Jest."
-tags: ['Development', 'NPM', 'JavaScript', 'Jest', 'Salesforce']
+tags: ["Development", "NPM", "JavaScript", "Jest", "Salesforce"]
 ---

 **tl;dr:** Created a proof of concept showing what it might be like to run Salesforce Apex tests using Jest.